Public holidays in North Macedonia

 Public holidays are observed in the Republic of North Macedonia for a number of reasons, including religious and national significance.
 They are generally accompanied by celebrations.
 The holidays are regulated by the 1998 Law on Holidays.
+If a national holiday happens to be observed on a Sunday, the next (working) day (Monday) will be non-working.

+National holidays

-Besides these, there are several major religious & ethnic communities` holidays:
+Besides these, there are several major religious and ethnic communities' holidays: